 Cleaning is a vital part of reducing organic matter that can contribute to the proliferation of dangerous pathogens like viruses and bacteria.
-Absent proper cleaning, these viruses and bacteria and flourish and can result in the spread of diseases and illnesses.
+Absent proper cleaning, these viruses and bacteria can flourish and can result in the spread of diseases and illnesses.

 The cleaning process itself incorporates two elements: